-Presentation of the theory, research, and pathophysiology required for evaluating and managing clients with a variety of women's health problems encountered in the primary care setting.
-Topics will include gynecological, prenatal, postpartum and pregnancy problems.
-The management of normal pregnancy and newborn assessment will be addressed.
-The professional roles of the nurse practitioner as case manager, educator, and consultant will be explored to enhance the health and well being of women and their families from a variety of socioeconomic and cultural backgrounds.
+Critical reflection will assist the student in exploring the advanced roles of case manager, educator, and consultant to enhance the health and well-being of women and their families from a variety of socioeconomic and cultural backgrounds.

 Prerequisites: for adult nurse practitioner majors, NUR 574, NUR 582; for family nurse practitioner majors, NUR 572, NUR 580.
-Pre/Corequisites: for adult nurse practitioner majors, NUR 653 and three (3) credits of NUR 672; for family nurse practitioner majors, NUR 652 and three (3) credits of NUR 670.
+Pre/Corequisites: NUR 503/504Å; for adult nurse practitioner majors, NUR 653 and three (3) credits of NUR 672; for family nurse practitioner majors, NUR 652 and three (3) credits of NUR 670.